wk93210/newegg-bot/README.md

 - `refresh_time` refers to the duration to wait in seconds between add-to-cart attempts.
 This should be specified as a number, rather than a string.
 - `randomized_wait_ceiling` This value will set the ceiling on the random number of seconds to be added to the `refresh_time`.
 While not guaranteed, this should help to prevent - or at least delay - IP bans based on consistent traffic/timing.
 This should be specified as a number, rather than a string.
 - `site_domain` refers to which site domain you want the bot to use ('ca' or 'com', potentially others aswell).
 - `headless` refers to whether you want the bot to run a headless browser session.
 Meaning, whether the browser itself will be visible or not.
+However, with very minor testing this will incur the email 2FA multiple times due to NE seeing it as an untrsuted browser (probably from bot detection).
 - `browser_executable_path` This will set the path to the browser to be used by the bot.
 Depending on the browser selected, you *may* need to install additional packages.

 ## Usage